reul/CleanArchitectureExample/README.md

 ## Acknowledgments

-Special thanks to the [Shibe.online](https://shibe.online/) API for providing adorable images of Shiba Inu dogs.
+Special thanks to the https://cataas.com/doc.html API for providing adorable images of Cats.

 ---